koen-aerts/potdroneflightparser/README.md

 Option 3: [Jailbreak](<https://ios.cfw.guide/get-started/> "iOS Jailbreak Guide") your iOS device, allowing you to install many 3rd party apps that are not available through the Apple Store.

 Note about the iOS version of this app.
-Unlike on the other platforms, the iOS version does not have a File Browser for opening log files and for saving CSV or backup files.
-Instead, you use the app's Documents folder.
-You copy the log zip files to that folder, then use the import button to import one log file at a time.
+Unlike on the other platforms, the app does not open a File Browser when you want to import a log file or save a CSV or backup.
+Instead, you use the standard File Browser on your device to copy files in and out of the Flight Log Viewer Documents folder.
+You copy the log zip files into that folder, then use the import button to import one log file at a time.

 ![iOS File Browser](<resources/ios_file_browser1.png> "iOS File Browser")